chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.md

 ---
-title: "Introduction to Machine Learning with Linear Regression"
+title: "Introduction to machine learning with linear regression"
 layout: post
 date: 2017-10-05
 description: "Learn the basics of machine learning with linear regression - covering supervised vs unsupervised learning, data visualization with Python, and implementing gradient descent from scratch."